FihlaTV/cloud_bbb/README.md

 ## :bowtie: User guide

 ### Create your first room
-Go to the BigBlueButton section inside your personal settings page and enter a room name.
+Go to the VisarQtune section inside your personal settings page and enter a room name.
 That's it.
 You can now distribute the room url.

 ### Enter a room from files